dianixn/Attention_Based_Neural_Networks_for_Wireless_Channel_Estimation/README.md

 Cite as - D. Luan and J. Thompson, "Attention Based Neural Networks for Wireless Channel Estimation," 2022 IEEE 95th Vehicular Technology Conference: (VTC2022-Spring), 2022, pp. 1-5, doi: 10.1109/VTC2022-Spring54318.2022.9860803.

+%%

+These should be "crucial" not "critical", I used "replace all" by mistake.

+%%

 Attention mechanism, channel estimation, Encoder-decoder archeitecture, deep learning

 Propose an encoder-decoder structure (called HA02) which exploits the attention mechanism to focus on the most important input information.
 In particular, we implement a transformer encoder block as the encoder to achieve the sparsity in the input features and a residual neural network as the decoder respectively.
 Using 3GPP channel models, our simulations show superior estimation performance compared with other candidate neural network methods for channel estimation.